 Your second day will take you on a full-day trip out of Mexico City to admire two staggering colonial towns.
 You will first take a scenic drive to Cuernavaca, "The City of the Eternal Spring", where you'll see the cathedral built in the sixteenth century and one of the oldest cathedrals in the country.
 You'll also see Palacio de Cortés and the monument to Morelos, military insurgent and Mexican patriot.

 Then, you'll drive to Taxco, a colonial city with hundreds of years of history.
 Nestled on a hillside with cobbled streets and cozy squares, you'll see and feel the strong old world ambiance that has stood through hundreds of years.
 You'll also see one of Mexico's grandest churches, Santa Prisca, built in 1759 by French immigrant Jose de la Borda, who literally stumbled upon a huge silver spring.
 Taxco is known worldwide for its quality silver mines and shops. so you'll have the opportunity to see and buy art pieces from Mexican artisans.
-Your tour ends with hotel drop off.

 - Hotel pick-up and drop off